-We know that there is a need to address health inequalities and improve health outcomes for people with Down’s syndrome across Scotland.
+There is a pressing need to address health inequalities and improve health outcomes for people with Down’s syndrome across Scotland.
 That need became even more acute as people with Down’s syndrome were disproportionately impacted by the COVID-19 pandemic.

-In 2017 we surveyed our members about their healthcare experiences.
-We found that people with Down’s syndrome and their parents wanted more information about health conditions and weren’t always aware of recommended health checks.
+We surveyed our members about their healthcare experiences and we found that people with Down’s syndrome and their parents wanted more information about health conditions and weren’t always aware of recommended health checks.